 - Vaginal Swab & Culture: To rule out and treat any infection.

 - Sonohysterogram: An advanced technique of usual ultrasound where water or sterile saline is used to inflate the uterus to give a clearer view.

 - Laparoscopy: This is a surgical procedure that is done under anesthesia but on an outpatient basis for a view of ovaries, uterus and fallopian tubes.
 It is useful in correcting minor surgical problems like scar tissue, blockages, abnormalities and endometriosis etc.

 Male Infertility Treatment:

 - Serum hormone levels

 - Immunological test

-Every couple going through infertility problems, struggle a lot.
-They undergo a lots of investigations and treatment, do a lots of research for further treatment, but few are successful.
-Then at last they ask a question Can Homeopathy is the way to control Infertility problems?
-So more and more couples are now turning towards homeopathy and completing their journey by getting conceive.
-Homeopathy treats infertility not as a disease but as an imbalance to be corrected.
-It can reverse infertility as it goes to the root cause of infertility and stimulates body’s own ability to heal itself.
+Every couple going through Infertility problems, struggle a lot.
+They undergo a lot of investigations and treatment, do a lot of research for further treatment, but few are successful.
+Then, at last they ask a question Can Homeopathy is the way to control Infertility problems?
+So more and more couples are now turning towards homeopathy and completing their journey by getting conceiving.
+Homeopathy treats Infertility not as a disease, but as an imbalance to be corrected.
+It can reverse Infertility as it goes to the root cause of Infertility and stimulates the body ability to heal itself.
 Homeopathy treatment for Infertility is stimulating and supporting a natural conception progressively.
-Here we are prescribing advanced constitutional therapies based on individuals genetic constitution.
-Success rate is high if both the partners are included in constitutional treatment.
+Here, we are prescribing advanced constitutional therapies based on individuals genetic constitution.
+Success rate is high if the both partners are included in constitutional treatment.